-At the same time, perhaps trying to preserve its influence should President Bashar Al Assad fall, Iran has tried to encourage President Assad to take steps to calm the unrest through reforms.
+At the same time, perhaps trying to hedge its position should President Bashar Al Assad fall, Iran has tried to encourage President Assad to take steps to calm the unrest through reforms.
 Foreign Minister Salehi said on August 28, 2011, that Syria should recognize its people's "legitimate demands."
-In September 2011, Ahmadinejad called on Assad to cease using force against demonstrators and open dialogue on reforms.
+In September 2011, Ahmadinejad called on Assad to cease using force against demonstrators and open dialogue on reforms, and he and other Iranian leaders have expressed similar themes since.
+In late January 2012, Iran said Syria should hold free elections, but that doing so would take time to organize.